Hong Kong Genome Institute Launches Expert Video Series on Genomic Medicine Renowned Board Members Share R&D that Shapes the Future of Healthcare

 24 Aug 2022

-(Hong Kong, 24 August 2022) The Hong Kong Genome Institute (HKGI) is committed to driving the development of genomic medicine in Hong Kong to benefit the wider community with better health through more accurate diagnosis, personalised treatment and prevention of disease.
+The Hong Kong Genome Institute (HKGI) is committed to driving the development of genomic medicine in Hong Kong to benefit the wider community with better health through more accurate diagnosis, personalised treatment and prevention of disease.
 To this end, enhancing public genomic literacy and engagement has been one of HKGI’s key strategic foci.

 To introduce concepts and ideas on genomic medicine that may be new to many, HKGI has invited four of its Board of Directors who are world-renowned scientists and clinical experts to be featured in a series of thematic videos to share their inspiring journey in the research and development (R&D) of genetics and genomics, and the vast potential of genomic medicine in shaping the future of healthcare.
 They include: